arnoldromeijn/ARMTEMPLATES/README.md

 # ARMTEMPLATES
-The Azure Resource Manager Templates of Arnold Romeijn
+The Azure Resource Manager Templates  and BICEP files of Arnold Romeijn